 In 2012, I held the Breughel Chair of Flemish Studies as a visiting professor at the University of Pennsylvania, while also teaching a course in Dutch sociolinguistics at the Université de Liège.
 In 2013, I combined working as a postdoctoral research fellow at the VUB with a lectureship in Dutch and general linguistics at the Erasmus University College Brussels.
 From 2014 to 2015, I was granted a postdoctoral research fellowship from the Research Foundation – Flanders (FWO).

 Since 2015, I am an assistant professor at the Vrije Universiteit Brussel, teaching courses on Dutch linguistics, language contact and language planning, language history, and corpus linguistics.
-I am the director of the Center for Linguistics, the chairman of the faculty’s research and PhD committee, and a member of the university’s research council.
+I am the chairman of the faculty’s research and PhD committee, and a member of the university’s research council.
 Since 2016, I am also the deputy program director of our multilingual MA program in Linguistics and Literary Studies.
-I am an enthousiastic member of the Historical Sociolinguistics Network (HiSoN), and I’m the coordinator of the FWO-funded research network (WOG) on historical sociolinguistics.
+I am an enthusiastic member of the Historical Sociolinguistics Network (HiSoN), and I’m the coordinator of the FWO-funded research network (WOG) on historical sociolinguistics.

 In my free time, I enjoy reading, traveling, dining and spending time with my family.
-I use Dutch, English, French and Spanish on a near-daily basis, and have basic fluency in German.
+I use Dutch, English, French and Spanish on a daily basis, and have basic fluency in German.